Rolls-Royce Phantom VIII: Phantom Tempus

+Phantom Tranquillity

+Phantom Oribe

+The one-off Phantom Oribe is crafted in Oribe Green and Cream colors.
+Commissioned by Yusaku Maezawa to match a recently commissioned private aircraft.
+The car was made in collaboration with French fashion brand and luxury leather goods maker Hermès.
+The car itself is made by Rolls-Royce but the interior is made by Hermès.
+The inspiration for the color was ancient Japanese 16th-century ceramics known as Oribe.
+The interior features Hermès leather covering of some visible parts, such as the fridge and the glove compartment.

 Specifications

 Platform

 The Phantom uses an aluminium spaceframe chassis; this is a version of Rolls-Royce's modular "Architecture of Luxury" platform.
 The Phantom is the first car to be based on this new platform, which is also used by the Cullinan SUV and will be used by other future Rolls-Royce models.

 Suspension and steering

-The Phantom is fitted with self-levelling air springs and electronically controlled dampers front and rear.
+The Phantom is fitted with self-levelling air suspension and electronically controlled dampers front and rear.
 It uses a double wishbone front axle and a 5-link rear axle.
 It is also equipped with active anti-roll bars.

 The suspension system is linked to a stereo camera mounted behind the windscreen.
 This scans the road ahead and preconfigures the spring and damper rates, and the anti-roll bars, so as to improve ride quality.
 The system, dubbed the "Flagbearer" by Rolls-Royce, operates at speeds of up to 100 km/h.

 The Phantom is the first Rolls-Royce to be fitted with four-wheel steering.
-The system turns the rear wheels counter to the front wheels through a maximum of 3° at speeds lower than 60 km/h to improve manoeuvrability.
+The system turns the rear wheels counter to the front wheels through a maximum of 3° at speeds lower than 60 km/h to improve maneuverability.
 Between 60 and 80 km/h the rear wheels do not steer at all.
 At speeds above 80 km/h the rear wheels turn in the same direction as the front wheels through a maximum of 1° to increase high-speed stability.

 The Phantom uses "Silent-Seal" tyres which Rolls-Royce co-developed with Continental.
 These use a layer of foam inside the tyre to reduce tyre cavity noise, lowering sound levels in the cabin by up to 9 decibels.